Publication Ethics

 • Rejection of the manuscript and any other manuscripts submitted by the author(s).

-• Not allowing submission for upto 1–2 years.
+• Not allowing submission for up to 1–2 years.

 • Prohibition from acting as an editor or reviewer.